joonarafael/unsecure-software/docs/installation_manual.md

 git clone https://github.com/joonarafael/unsecure-software.git
 ```

 If you do not have `git` as a command in your terminal, you may also download the codebase as a ZIP-folder from [this site](https://github.com/joonarafael/unsecure-software/releases "Unsecure Software Releases").
-GitHub Desktop users may also retrieve the repository, and its contents, with the help of the desktop application.
+GitHub Desktop users may also retrieve the repository with the help of their desktop application.

-### Opening Directory in Terminal

-Open a new terminal instance at the newly downloaded repository or otherwise navigate into it.

-Linux and MacOs users can navigate in their file system with `cd unsecure-software` natively within the terminal.

-For Windows users, it's suggested to switch to a _Bash_ terminal.
-New _Visual Studio Code_ installations will have a Bash terminal ready-to-go out of the box.
-In a Bash terminal the `cd` command will work the same as for Linux and MacOS users.

-If you're running on Windows and a Bash terminal instance is not an option for you, you will have to figure out another way to open a terminal instance.
-An option to open it in _PowerShell_ might appear for you by right-clicking the directory.

 ### Docker